Chapter 1 - Test Automation Objectives, Benefits, and Risks

 Further details about these types of tools coming soon in the later chapters.
 To summarize, chapter 1 introduces the objectives, benefits, and risks that you need to focus on when evaluating and selecting a test automation solution.

-Chapter 2 - Application Under Test’s Environmental Factors Influencing Test Automation
+Chapter 2 - Critical Factors Influencing The Test Automation Success

 In the previous chapter, we have learned the key objectives of test automation as well as the potential benefits and risks that come with it.
 In order to succeed in using test automation, it is important to consider all the factors that influence your implementation.
 This chapter will walk you through the critical factors that might influence your success.